Are you an AACAP Member?

 A donation “Where Most Needed” supports all of AACAP’s initiatives, and gives us the greatest flexibility to direct your contribution where it will have the biggest impact.

-It costs $684 to send one child or parent to Advocacy Day.
+It costs $684 to enable one child or parent to attend Advocacy Day educational training sessions in Washington, DC.

 The international medical community has contributed significantly to best practices in effectively treating children with mental illnesses.
 By recognizing and investing in the work of our international colleagues, your donation to the AACAP International Fund will help us tackle the biggest barrier to access to services: a global shortage of child psychiatrists.